NathanNeurotic/AI/README.md

 ## Using Favorites

 Click the star icon next to any service to mark it as a favorite.
-Favorited services appear under the "Favorites" category at the top of the page.
+Favorited services appear in the "Favorites" category directly below the search box.
 Your selections are stored locally in your browser's `localStorage`, so they remain available on future visits.

 ## Modifying the Site